ENGN2912B-2018/DV-C/README.md

 ### - Graphical Interface
 The graphical interface consists of a main window that contains the jellyfish scene.
 The camera in the scene can be zoomed in and out by middle mouse button wheel.
 Any mouse button pressed and moved will rotate the scene so the jellyfish can be seen from all angles.
 ### - Data Visualization
 The data consists of the object (.obj) file that was created in blender.
-The team has written a parser to understand
+The team has written a parser to decode the data that is in the format as a vertex represented as "v xCoord yCoord zCoord", a normal represented as "vn xCoord yCoord zCoord" and a face represented as "f firstVertexNumber//firstVertexNormal secondVertexNumber//secondVertexNormal thirdVertexNumber//thirdVertexNormal".
+A face represents a triangle on the jellyfish model.
+This data is parsed by readOBJ file in the jellyfish class and the correct parts are sent to openGL through Vertex Buffer Object (VBO) and Vertex Array Object (VAO) classes so the openGL can draw and animate the shape in the shaders.
 ### - Communications Protocols
 ### - Threading and Concurrency
 ### - Exception Handling